jimmitchell/jimmitchell.github.io/content/posts/2024/11/laying-the-groundwork.md

 The first steps of bringing Yasu back to life have been completed: Creating the project, commiting it to source control and purchasing a domain name.

-Next up is a simple site for that domain and figuring out where to host it. ~~I'm leaning towards a simple, one page Github Pages site.~~ I'm thinking a one-pager on Micro.blog may be my best option since Github pages requires the repo to be public, which I'm not ready for, and since I already am using Micro.blog for my personal site, it just makes sense.
+Next up is a simple site for that domain and figuring out where to host it. ~~I'm leaning towards a simple, one page Github Pages site.~~ ~~I'm thinking a one-pager on Micro.blog may be my best option since Github pages requires the repo to be public, which I'm not ready for, and since I already am using Micro.blog for my personal site, it just makes sense.~~ Github pages it is...

 Then, a new icon is needed.
 I have an idea of what I want it to look like, with an homage to the original.
 I'll iterate on it a bit.
 A good icon is crucial to success.